bluerobotics/ardusub-gitbook/operators-manual/companion-web.md

 - Check WiFi and Internet Status
 - Configure Ethernet IP address
 - Test the network for Uploads and Downloads
+- Change companion network configuration settings in advanced mode.
+There are three network configuration options available.
+  - Manual: In this configuration, companion has a static IP(192.168.2.2) and this is the default network configuration mode with a fresh companion image.
+  - DHCP Server: In this configuration, companion acts as a server and assigns an IP address to any device connected to it on the same network.
+The IP address of companion is set to static IP(192.168.2.2) in this mode.
+  - DHCP Client: In this configuration, companion acts as a client and gets an IP address from any active DHCP server on the network.
+In this mode, companion does not have any fixed IP address pre-assigned to it.

+[Image for advanced options]

 <img src="/images/network-setup.png" class="img-responsive img-center" style="max-width:750px" />